nhedlund/qdownload/README.md

 * Daily bars
 * Minute bars
+* Interval bars (volume, ticks or seconds)
 * Tick data
 * Parallel downloads (8 by default)
 * CSV (default) or TSV format
 * Uncompressed (default) or GZipped files
 * Start and end date filter (all data by default)
+* Bars timestamps at start of bar (default), or end of bar

 ## Requirements